andyglick/maven-multi-level-modules-project/README.md

 ## The Problem

+It may be worth saying that when I looked at this project this evening I no longer remembered what the Maven **-pl** option indicated, it turns out that **-pl** is an abreviation for **--projects**. **--projects** can ne strung out one after the other with commas used as delimiters

-So if the goal was to execute the test phase of only 1 of the pom children, and beyond that to fire only 1 test class from that module, or to be even more discriminating, to execute only 1 test from the chosen test class, then at a minimum the *-pl* option would have to be used to name the module.
+So if the goal was to execute from the project's base dir the test phase of only 1 of the pom children, and beyond that to fire only 1 test class from that module, or to be even more discriminating, to execute only 1 test from the chosen test class, then at a minimum the **-pl** option would have to be used to name the module.
 But what I couldn't figure out was how to specify the name of the module correctly so that the Maven engine would recognize it and run the surefire plugin on it.
-In the end, and what I often find to be the case when munging around with Maven internals, *-X* is your friend.
+In the end, and what I often find to be the case when munging around with Maven internals, **-X** is your friend.
 What I saw in the Maven run log was:

     [INFO] Scanning for projects...
     [INFO] ------------------------------------------------------------------------